pgbenng/FaceRecognitionApp/README.md

+# C++ Snake Game

-A C++ program that models a snake game inside a terminal.
+Models a snake game inside a terminal.